mogoreanu/8x16_snake/README.md

 ## Compiling the code

 1. Install VSCode
-1. Install the platformio extension
+1. Install the PlatformIO extension
-1. Navigate to In the PlatformIO PIO Home -> Devices
+1. Navigate to the PlatformIO > Quick Access > PIO Home > Devices
-1. In the Embedded search for "Intel".
+1. In the Platforms > Embedded search for "Intel".
 1. Find the "Intel MCS-51 (8051)" entry and click on it.
 1. In the "Intel MCS-51 (8051) page click Install, this project used version 2.1.0

 ## Uploading the code

-TODO(mogo): Describe device connection
-TODO(mogo): Fix the hardcoded port
+1. Connect to the MCU serial port (verified CP2102 and CH341A)
+2. MCU Gnd pin 20 - Serial Gnd
+3. MCU RX pin 21 - Serial Tx
+4. MCU Tx pin 22 - Serial RX
-1. Open platformio.ini, find the "upload_port" line and change it to match the serial device that is connected to the microcontroller.
+5. Open platformio.ini, find the "upload_port" line and change it to match the serial device that is connected to the microcontroller.
-1. PlatformIO > STC15F2K60S2 > General > Build or Upload
+6. PlatformIO > STC15F2K60S2 > General > Build or Upload

-## Original readme
+## Description

 8x16 game based on STC15F2K60S2 - an Intel 8051 clone by STC.